jrafaaael/thing-assistant/README.md

 > The first time you run the container, you must perform database migrations.
 To do so, start the container (see previous step) and, in another terminal, run:
 >
 > ```bash
-> docker compose exec thing-assistant-backend npx prisma migrate deploy
+> docker compose -f docker/docker-compose.yaml exec thing-assistant-backend npx prisma migrate deploy
 > ```

 #### Mobile